Curtis and Davis Architects and Engineers: Arthur Quentin Davis

 Davis was born and raised in New Orleans.
 He earned a bachelor's degree in architecture at Tulane University in 1942 and a master's degree in architecture at Harvard University.
 There he studied under Walter Gropius who was a leader in the International Style of architectural design.
 Davis then worked briefly for architect and industrial designer Eero Saarinen in Michigan.
 He expressed the idea that significant buildings should be enduring and not simply designed to last 30 years or less.

-At age 38, Davis became a Fellow of the American Institute of Architects, then the youngest person so honored.
+At the age of 38, Davis became a Fellow of the American Institute of Architects, then the youngest person so honored.

 Following the acquisition of Curtis and Davis by Daniel, Mann, Johnson, and Mendenhall in 1978, Davis continued to work with Daniel, Mann, Johnson, and Mendenhall until 1998.
 At that time, he created a new architectural firm, known as Arthur Q. Davis FAIA and Associates.
 Their projects included the New Orleans Arena.

 Davis was the first chairman of the New Orleans Jazz and Heritage Festival.
 He was the father of Quint Davis, who is the producer of the New Orleans Jazz and Heritage Festival.
 Arthur Q. Davis died in New Orleans on November 30, 2011, at age 91.